singhalok641/Java-Interview-Questions/README.md

 # Java-Interview-Questions
+This is a list of compiled question asked in recent interviews.
 This collection of questions should cover a wide range of essential Java topics, from foundational concepts to advanced Spring and microservices topics.
 Each question serves as a basis for deeper exploration during interviews

 ### 1. **Platform Independence and JVM**